sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 * Changing the size of the Start menu
 * Adding new apps and weblinks as tiles to the Start menu
 * Specifying the size and position of the new tiles

-> [!Tip]
+* Specify Start layouts for each region you support

+## LayoutModification.xml

+The XML schema for `LayoutModification.xml` requires the following order for tags directly under the LayoutModificationTemplate node:

+1. LayoutOptions
+1. RequiredStartGroupsCollection
+1. AppendDownloadOfficeTile –OR– AppendOfficeSuite (only one Office option can be used at a time)

-> For an inclusive list of settings you can configure in `LayoutModification.xml`, as well as a full XML Example, see [Start layout XML for desktop editions of Windows 10](https://docs.microsoft.com/en-us/windows/configuration/start-layout-xml-desktop).
+For an inclusive list of settings you can configure in `LayoutModification.xml`, a full XML example, guidance on customizing the Start layout per region, and instructions on adding the XML file to the device, see [Start layout XML for desktop editions of Windows 10](https://docs.microsoft.com/en-us/windows/configuration/start-layout-xml-desktop).

 ## Customize the size of the Start menu